Gnomey123/bwbio/README.md

 A lightweight, native handler for the Bitwarden browser extension's biometric authentication.

+TL;DR
+bwbio is a tiny native helper that lets the Bitwarden browser extension trigger biometric unlocks via Windows Hello without requiring the Electron desktop app.
+Use on Windows 10/11; verify you understand the security notes before importing secrets.

-Status: WIP/experimental.
-It works for me on Windows, but initial setup is still manual and there is no independent security audit.
-Use at your own risk.
+Status: Ready for use.
+It works on Windows 10/11; there are still a few small rough edges and manual steps.
+No independent security audit has been performed — use at your own risk.

 ## Why